Frequently Asked Questions

 I'm a US or Canadian citizen; do I need to request an English Language Requirement Waiver?

 Yes.
 Since most of our applicants are international, we do not assume English proficiency for any applicant, regardless of citizenship.
-Please request an English Language Requirement waiver by answering yes to the question under that section on our application form.
+Please request an English Language Requirement waiver by answering yes to the question under that section on our application form and specifying that you are a native speaker.

 My transcripts and/or recommendations are not in English.
 Do I need to have them translated?